andrea-calligaris/mobile-app-template-for-godot/contrib/readme.md

 * Use comments only to make sequential code clearer or to separate it into sections; don't comment obvious stuff.
 If you need to explain verbosely some concept just write documentation for the developers in a separate *.md* file.
 If there are way too many comments just extract into private functions.

 * For functions and methods use maximum three arguments, preferably two.
-Never pass booleans unless for things like:

-`set_enabled(true)`

-because you never know what they stand for and so they make reading the code more annoying.
+Never pass booleans unless for things like `set_enabled(true)` because you never know what they stand for and so they make reading the code more annoying.

 ### Filenames